samialateya/Laravel-Auth-Starter/README.md

 ## Admin Features

-Admin have the following features provided as Web and API
+Admin has the following features provided as Web and API

 - Routing
 - Email & Password Authentication